 One jacket to rule them all.
 Ask a child to draw a leather jacket and this is what you'll end up with.

 Created by leather legend Schott NYC for Harley-Davidson in 1928, the first iteration of its kind was named the Perfecto after founder Irving Schott’s preferred cigars.
 With a cropped, belted body, diagonal zips, epaulettes, notch lapels and four pockets, the archetypal biker jacket still has all of these features.
 If it doesn't, then it's not a legit biker jacket, sorry.

 It has a history.
 James Dean wore one.
 So did the Ramones.
 And while they pulled it off by token of youth and confidence and global fame, you can cheat your way in with the first two, and slot above plain T-shirts (grey or white, ideally) and black straight-ish leg jeans.
-Nobody this side of 'nu rave' has gorged on a side of spray-on denims with a leather jacket.
+Nobody this side of 'nu rave' should be wearing spray-on denim with a leather jacket.

 If a full-blown biker jacket feels a little too Alice Cooper, the cafe racer provides a more middle-of-the-road alternative.
-Named after the lightweight motorcycles that returning World War Two soldiers would race between pubs and cafes, this leather jacket is a stripped-back take that does away with the detailing of its American counterparts.
+Named after the lightweight motorcycles that soldiers would race between pubs and cafes, this leather jacket is a stripped-back take that does away with the detailing of its American counterparts.